 17. While Supawood undertakes all necessary care and precaution when supplying panels and accessories that are fit for purpose, adjustments to the panels or accessories may be required on site due to circumstances on site of which Supawood would not have been aware prior to the production of panels.

 18. Subject to payment being received in full from the buyer, the seller warrants to the buyer that products shall be free from manufacturing defects in material or labour of the constructed product and peeling or other de-lamination of the painted or clear-coated finishes subject to the following conditions:

 a.
 Any claims must be made in writing to the seller within 30 days of a defect becoming apparent;

 b.
 The seller shall be given a reasonable opportunity to inspect any alleged defective products;

 c.
-This warranty will only apply if the seller’s products have been installed according to the seller’s shop drawings, installation instructions and other directions.
+This warranty will only apply if the seller’s products have been installed according to the seller’s shop drawings or other written advice.

 e.
-In relation to internal dry area linings, the warranty shall apply for a period of ten (10) years from the date of supply provided that the product was installed indoors, out of direct sunlight, away from excessive heat, away from direct contact with water and out of excessively humid conditions.
+In relation to internal dry area linings, the warranty shall apply for a period of seven (7) years from the date of supply provided that the product was installed indoors, out of direct sunlight, away from direct contact with water and out of excessively humid conditions.

 The Buyer acknowledges and agrees that:

 a.
 These terms and conditions constitute a security agreement and create a security interest in favour of the seller in all goods previously supplied by the seller to the buyer, and in all future goods supplied.